 3330 E Speedway Blvd, Tucson, AZ

-Are you welcoming cyclists to your doors?
-Or are you sending subtle signals that show you are closed to the second biggest economic impact on Tucson tourism after the Gem Show?
-Studies estimate that close to 70 million is spent yearly by bicycle tourists in Tucson.
-Tucson was rated one of the Top 10 Cycling towns in the US, making it a popular spot for cycling residents as well.
+Tucson was rated one of the Top 10 Cycling towns in the US, making it a popular spot for both visitors who are training here and cycling residents.
 Tucson is a cycling town, and by not setting up simple things that make your business accessible, you could be letting a lot of sales, customers and future employees pedal right on by.
 Attendees will learn about the latest research on the economic impacts of investing in bikeable, walkable communities and how even small improvements can attract big sales plus loyal customers – for life.

 Learn about benefits for businesses that welcome bicycles and encourage bicycle use by their employees, such as: